axherrera/Household_Manager_Application_431/README.md

 Steps to run Backend on LocalHost:
 To use this project you will need to have MySQL and MySQL Workbench installed.
 This server will be running on localhost:3306.
 For your MySQL setting, you will want to have your username to be "root", and your password to be "password".
 Then in the MySQL workbench, create a schema called HMADatabase.
 You are now ready to run the backend server.

+If you are unable to change your MySQL credentials, cd into /Household_Manager_Application/src/main/resources.
+Then run the command **vi application.properties**.
+Once in this file, change:
+- spring.datasource.username="your_username"
+- spring.datasource.password="your_password"
+and then **:wq** to save your changes.
+Now cd into /Household_Manager_Application.

 To run the backend server, cd to Household_Manager_Application and run  **./mvnw spring-boot:run** in the terminal.
 This should start the back end server.
 Now you are ready to run the front end server on a new terminal window.

 Starting the Frontend Server: